Sakelig/three-next-calender/README.md

--[ ] Need timer to show when next box opens
--[ ] clicked boxes should update the main site and show number as open for each user? save state locally?
+-[x] now remembers users and can preopen doors
--[x] Each door can now have their own image
+-[ ] clicked doors should be saved to db (need new endpoint to save to numbers array in db) -[x] Each door can now have their own image
 -[x] IMPORTANT!
 Cut doors to match calender spot and add calender number -[x] host on aws